Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 In the inner loop, I call ```CreateLogPartitions(3, entry);``` where ```entry``` is the list of log entries for a user.

 The responsibility of the method ```CreateLogPartitions``` is to pair the paths for each user.
-During a TDD iteration, I ended up creating a new type; ```CommonPath```, which I use for holding the log entry pairs and a summed-up load time for each pair.
+During a TDD "iteration", I ended up creating a new type; ```CommonPath```, which I use for holding the log entry pairs and a summed-up load time for each pair.

 ```
 public class CommonPath